What's the Difference Between the U.Fund and U.Plan?

 For example, if you save $1,000 this year in the U.Plan for a child's freshman year in college, and a particular college costs $10,000 this year, then you have purchased 10% of tuition at that school.
 If, by the time your child attends that school, that cost has risen to $20,000, you then have 10% of $20,000, or $2,000 to pay toward tuition and mandatory fees.
 You can put funds into the U.Plan throughout the years and continue to add to your percentage purchased.

 If your child doesn't end up attending a participating U.Plan school, you can transfer the funds to another child in your family or you can cash out and receive back what you put in plus interest.

 Those are the basics of each program.
 I hope this gives you the information that you need to pick a path that's right for you.
 But you don't have to pick one or the other.
-You can invest in both programs, and lock in today's tuition at participating MA colleges, while investing in the U.Fund for room and board, books, and other expenses.
+You can invest in both programs, and lock in today's tuition at participating MA colleges, while investing in the U.Fund for food and housing, books, and other expenses.
 Whatever route you decide to go, you will be glad that you saved.